In this guide, we will cover:

-Use the third-party datasets to create Pages Segmentations (groups of pages) and obtain new insights regarding your website.
+Use the third-party datasets to create page groups for your segmentations and obtain new insights regarding your website.

 Just as in the Data Explorer, you can create segments that take these fields into account and categorize groups of pages according to the values taken by these fields.

 The file can be formatted in CSV or JSON, inside a ZIP archive.
 You need to upload a ZIP file containing one or more CSV file(s), or one or more JSON file(s)

 If you provide multiple files in a ZIP archive they must obey the following rules: